-&lt;sup>37 DSA technology allows a radio device to (i) evaluate its radio frequency environment using spectrum sensing, geo-location, or a combination of spectrum sensing and geo-location techniques, (ii) determine which frequencies are available for use on a non-interference basis, and (iii) reconfigure itself to operate on the identified frequencies.
+&lt;sup>37 DSA technology allows a radio device to (i) evaluate its radio frequency environment using spectrum sensing, geolocation, or a combination of spectrum sensing and geolocation techniques, (ii) determine which frequencies are available for use on a non-interference basis, and (iii) reconfigure itself to operate on the identified frequencies.

-There are a host of other applications for DSA technology that go beyond tactical communications networks and TV white space devices.
-These include, but are not limited to, cellular network capacity improvement, rural broadband Internet access, femtocell frequency planning, backhaul link performance improvement, and public safety device interoperability.
 What companies are doing in these areas is advertised far less than what is happening in the DoD and with white spaces and, therefore, is less well known.